hmakelin/gisnav/docs/vitepress/docs/system-architecture.md

 Isolation of groups of directly unrelated services is provided by allocating dedicated Docker bridge networks to groups of related services.
 Docker bridge networks have in-built DNS which means the container names resolve to their respective IP addresses on the bridge networks.
 The container name will equal the service name prefixed with `gisnav-` and suffixed with `-1`.
 For example, deploying the `mapserver` service using the Compose file will thereby start a container that can be found by any other container on the same network by its hostname `gisnav-mapserver-1`.

+If a service wants to talk to a service in another network, the requests must go through the `nginx` reverse proxy.
+Only specific routes are allowed to enable important features - these are shown in the [service topography diagram](#service-topography).

 ### Shared volumes

 Configuration files, orthoimagery and DEM rasters and other data that is intended to be managed by end users are bind-mounted via separate volumes that are exposed to end-user administration tools.